sujalacham/sujalacham/README.md

 ## heylo there👀

-detail-oriented genius here, suffering from lack of focus despite having extreme willpower
+a detail-oriented genius suffering from lack of focus despite having extreme willpower

 - i'm a high school student, currently in grade 12
 - i have moderate knowledge about **java** and- *umm, that's  it lol💀*